xnuter/perf-gauge/README.md

 Benchmarking tool for network services.
 Currently, limited to HTTP only (H1 or H2, over TCP or TLS).
 However, it's easily extendable to other protocols.

+It works in the following modes:

+1. `ab`-like mode.
+Just send traffic to an endpoint for a given duration or a number of requests.
+   1. Unlimited request rate (to find the max throughput).
+   1. Choose the request rate and concurrency level.
+   1. Measurements are down to `µs`.
+1. Increase the request rate linearly, e.g. by `1,000` every minute to see how your service scales with load.
+1. It can report metrics to `Prometheus` via a `pushgateway`.

 Usage
 ======